Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 ## Release Process

-Before a release, ensure the `dist/CapabilityStatement.xml` is using the semver generated in the latest automatic release pull request, and that `dist/FHIRListener.xml` has the latest changes.
+Before a release, ensure the `CapabilityStatement` in the channel is using the semver generated in the latest automatic release pull request, and that `dist/FHIRListener.xml` has the latest changes, by saving and exporting the channel and code templates from Mirth.

 ## Issues